mirosimo/CARS_THYMELEAF/README.md

 ## Description

-Here appears source code of my training application in Spring Boot on which I have been working for last days.
+Here appears source code of sample application in Spring Boot on which I have been working for last days.
-At this time the applications is consist of about 30 entities and similar number of tables in database.
+At this moment the applications is consist of about 30 entities and similar number of tables in database.
 For now is in progress stuff around car configuration.
 Entities - CarBrand, CarModel, CarEquipmentPack, CarEngine, etc.
 And the other branch where I am working on is around human resources - entity Employee, and many relational entities.
 I was created 3 ER diagrams